Embed from Getty Images

 A few months ago I wrote a piece on Sampson selecting his squad three months early for Euro 2017, I pondered if this was a mistake or genius.

 Ellen White played out of position on the left wing, she did her job diligently tracking back with gusto but she did not look comfortable stuck out on the wing.
-Would it not have been better to have a natural in-from winger there or in the squad as an option?
+Would it not have been better to have a natural in-form winger there or in the squad as an option?

 Sampson chose reputation over form, and missed out on some star performers who played brilliantly in the WSL Spring Series.